One can easily learn English. Here are 10 ways a freelancer can learn the English language and overcome the fear of being poor in English.

 If you like music, listen to songs in English to add more words to your vocabulary.

 I am not a fan of music and listen to songs only while driving.
-I like thriller movies and so I use them to add words to my vocabulary but if you are music guy, there is no harm in using whatever you like to your advantage to learn the language.
+I like thriller movies, and so I use them to add words to my vocabulary, but if you are a music guy, there is no harm in using whatever you like to your advantage to learn the language.

 10. Start a Blog

 Whatever you learn online, try writing about it even if it is not very exciting or interesting.
 Create a log of your online journey.
 Answer on Quora or participate in discussions on Reddit in the channels of your interest.

 If you develop an interest in writing, start a self-hosted WP blog.